AleksandraBabkina/Insurance_stats_analyzer/README.md

 # Insurance_stats_analyzer
 ## Description
-This script is a tool for analyzing key operational indicators (KO) of insurance companies.
-It processes complex Excel files provided by various insurers, cleans and structures the data, and then analyzes the key operational indicators over different periods.
-This allows for the comparison of the performance of various companies in the insurance market.
-The output of the script is a well-structured, easily interpretable report that highlights the most important analytical data for assessing the market’s state.
+This script is a tool for analyzing the key operational indicators (KO) of insurance companies.
+It processes complex Excel files provided by various insurers, cleans and structures the data, and then analyzes key operational indicators over different periods.
+This allows for a comparative assessment of various companies in the insurance market.
+The script produces a structured and easy-to-read report that highlights the most important analytical insights for market evaluation.

 ## Functional Description
-The script performs the following key functions:
+The script performs the following key tasks:
-1. **File Discovery and Selection**:
-   - It scans specified directories for Excel files related to insurance companies and identifies the relevant ones based on their naming conventions or file structure.
+1. **Data Collection**: Processes multiple Excel files from various insurance companies, each containing detailed operational data.
-2. **Data Cleaning**:
+2. **Data Cleaning**: Removes irrelevant or erroneous entries, ensuring the accuracy and integrity of the information.
-   - Standardizes column names and formats.
-   - Removes unnecessary rows and columns, ensuring only relevant data is retained.
-   - Handles missing or empty values by filling them with zeros or other predefined values for further analysis.
-3. **Data Transformation**:
-   - Converts values into appropriate formats (e.g., numerical values from text representations).
-   - Applies transformations specific to certain companies or business lines (e.g., multiplying specific columns by 1000 for certain insurers).
-4. **KPI Extraction**:
-   - Extracts key performance indicators (KPIs) like Net Profit (NP), Gross Profit (ZP), Acquisition Costs, and other relevant metrics from each company’s data.
-   - Organizes these KPIs into a structured format to enable comparisons across companies and time periods.
-5. **Report Generation**:
-   - Generates a structured Excel report that compares the extracted KPIs across different companies and periods.
-   - The report includes conditional formatting, adjusted column widths, merged cells, and clear headings for ease of use and better readability.
-   - The output is a comprehensive, visually appealing, and easy-to-understand summary of the analyzed data.
+3. **Data Structuring**: Standardizes and organizes data into a structured format for easier analysis.
+4. **Key Operational Indicator Analysis**: Examines operational indicators (KO) of insurance companies over different periods, focusing on metrics required for regulatory reporting.
+5. **Data Comparison**: Compares operational indicators across multiple insurance companies to evaluate their performance.
+6. **Report Generation**: Produces a structured and readable report that highlights critical insights, facilitating a clear understanding of market performance.

 ## How It Works
-1. **File Processing**:
-   - The script identifies the necessary Excel files from specified directories and loads them into memory.
-   - It reads the data from the selected files, handling both `.xls` and `.xlsx` formats.
-2. **Data Extraction and Cleaning**:
-   - The script scans the Excel sheets for relevant data, filtering out any irrelevant information (such as metadata or empty columns).
-   - It standardizes the column names to ensure consistency across multiple files and companies.
-   - Missing data is handled by either removing or filling in gaps with default values like zeroes.
-3. **KPI Calculation**:
-   - Key performance indicators (KPIs) are extracted based on predefined column patterns and business rules.
-   - These KPIs are normalized across companies to enable valid comparisons, regardless of different data structures.
-4. **Report Generation**:
-   - The script uses the `openpyxl` library to generate a new Excel report that is both readable and well-structured.
-   - It applies formatting like column width adjustment, bold text for headers, and colored cells to highlight important metrics.
-   - The generated report allows stakeholders to quickly assess the performance of multiple companies and periods at a glance.
+1. The script scans a specified directory containing Excel reports from different insurance companies.
+2. It identifies and extracts the relevant sheets based on predefined naming patterns.
+3. The extracted data undergoes a cleaning process to remove inconsistencies and errors.
+4. The script selects and standardizes the necessary columns related to key operational indicators.
+5. It aggregates the data across different periods and companies for comparative analysis.
+6. A final report is generated in an Excel file, summarizing the key operational indicators for each company in a structured manner.

 ## Input Structure
-To run the script, the following parameters need to be provided:
+To run the script, the following input parameters need to be provided:
-1. **Directory Path**: Path to the directory containing the Excel files of the insurance companies.
+1. **Directory Path**: The path to the folder containing insurance company reports.
-2. **File Naming Patterns**: Patterns that help identify relevant files for analysis.
-3. **Sheet Name Patterns**: Specific patterns that help select the relevant sheet(s) within each file.
-4. **Company-Specific Adjustments**: Define transformations or adjustments needed for certain companies' data (e.g., multiplying columns by specific values).

-The script is designed to handle subfolders containing multiple Excel files, and each file may contain multiple sheets with different data structures.
+2. **Sheet Identification Rules**: Patterns used to recognize relevant report sheets.
+3. **Column Selection Rules**: Keywords to identify columns with key operational indicators.
+The script is designed to work with official reporting formats issued by the Central Bank, ensuring compliance with regulatory requirements.

 ## Technical Requirements
-To run the script, the following are required:
+To run the script, the following dependencies are required:
-1. Python 3.x
+1. **Python 3.x**
-2. Required libraries:
+2. **Required libraries**:
-   - `pandas` for data manipulation.
+   - `pandas` – for data processing
-   - `xlrd` for reading `.xls` files.
+   - `numpy` – for numerical operations
-   - `openpyxl` for working with `.xlsx` files and generating reports.
+   - `openpyxl` – for working with Excel files
+   - `xlrd` – for reading older Excel formats
+   - `re` – for pattern recognition in sheet names and columns
+   - `os` – for file and directory operations
-   - `numpy` for numerical operations.
+   - `datetime` – for handling date-related operations
-3. Directory with Excel files containing insurance data for analysis.

 ## Usage
-1. Set the path to the directory containing the insurance data files.
-2. Define any necessary file naming patterns and sheet name filters.
+1. Place all Excel reports in the specified folder.
+2. Modify the `path` variable in the script to point to the correct directory.
 3. Run the script.
-The script will:
+It will:
-   - Scan the directory for relevant files.
+   - Extract data from the relevant sheets.
-   - Clean, organize, and process the data.
+   - Standardize and clean the data.
+   - Analyze key operational indicators.
-   - Generate a comprehensive Excel report comparing KPIs across different companies and periods.
+   - Generate a consolidated report in Excel format.

 ## Example Output
-The output will be an Excel file with:
-- A well-organized table that compares KPIs across insurance companies.
+- **Structured Excel Report**:
+  - Contains key operational indicators for each insurance company.
-- Conditional formatting to highlight key performance changes.
+  - Displays comparative performance analysis.
-- Adjusted columns and merged cells for better readability.
+  - Summarizes insights for market evaluation.

 ## Conclusion
-This tool significantly simplifies the process of analyzing insurance data by automating data extraction, cleaning, transformation, and report generation.
-It helps insurance companies and analysts make better data-driven decisions by providing them with clear, comparative insights into key business metrics across time periods and companies.
+This tool automates the collection, cleaning, and analysis of key operational indicators from multiple insurance companies.
+It enables comparative evaluation and market performance assessment based on official regulatory reporting.
+The structured output simplifies further analysis and decision-making in the insurance sector.